Sign In Register

 Is Little Mountain a Good Place to Live?

-Based on current data, Little Mountain receives an overall livability score of 4.5 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, low unemployment, a low poverty rate, high health insurance coverage.
+Based on current data, Little Mountain receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, low crime rates, abundant sunshine.
 Little Mountain stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs